senicko/algorithms/codeforces/vus-the-cossak-and-strings/README.md

 Now _drum roll please_ when we add 1 to an even number we get an odd one!

-_drum roll please_ again ... when we add 2 to an odd number we get an odd number, and when we add 2 to an even number we get an even number!
+_Drum roll please_ again ... when we add 2 to an odd number we get an odd number, and when we add 2 to an even number we get an even number!

 So as long as length of string c and d is the same or it is different by an even number we will get an even output from f(c, d).
 Reason for that is when we add one `1` bit to c or d, then number of ones will change it's parity resulting in switching parity of our result (we will have one more match or we will have one more distinct bit which will change our result by one and switching it's parity)